 Smaller ticket items include a diaper bag and Diaper Genie, a baby bathtub, bedding, and towels.
 Here’s another place where hand-me-downs and resale shops can help you save.

 Recommended: 10 Most Common Budgeting Mistakes

 Ready, Set, Transition

-Remember those expenses you thought about prioritizing in step 2?
-You don’t actually have to wait until the baby arrives to make changes.
+Remember those current expenses you thought about letting go of, like fancy coffees and some streaming services?
+You don’t have to wait until the baby arrives to make changes.
 You might want to practice by giving your new budget a test run before your delivery date.

 To take it a step further, if one parent plans to quit working, even for a short while, you could start living on just one salary a few months early and put the extra income into an emergency fund.
-That money could come in handy later if unexpected expenses crop up.
-(And you know they will crop up.)
+That money could come in handy later when unexpected expenses crop up.

 Overwhelmed?
 Take Baby Steps

 Preparing for a new baby, especially your first, can be exciting.
 It also can be a little overwhelming.

 Doing a few breathing exercises may help reduce any financial stress you’re feeling as you’re working on your budget.
 Starting now with baby steps could help get you on track well before your little one arrives.

 - If you’re saving for a short-term goal — whether it’s a vacation, a wedding, or the down payment on a house — consider opening a high-yield savings account.
 The higher APY that you’ll earn will help your money grow faster, but the funds stay liquid, so they are easy to access when you reach your goal.